Protests continue on Long Island; retailers board up stores

 Protesters in Freeport had planned to march down the Nautical Mile, but police blocked off the road.

-"They're panicking because what they see in other communities and other cities," one protester said.
+"They're panicking because what they see in other communities and other cities," protester G. Dewey Smalls said.
 "This is Freeport.
 This is going to be peaceful.
 It's been peaceful from day one."

 In Hempstead Monday night, police arrested three people for breaking into and burglarizing Eblens clothing and shoe store on Fulton Avenue.